awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 1. **Memory \(GiB\)** – The RAM memory, in gibibytes, allocated to the DB instance\.
 There is often a consistent ratio between memory and vCPU\.
 For example, the db\.m1 instance class has the same memory to vCPU ratio as the db\.m3 instance class, but for most use cases the db\.m3 instance class provides better, more consistent performance, than the db\.m1 instance class\.

-1. **VPC Only** – The instance class is supported only for DB instances that are in a VPC\.
+1. **VPC Only** – The instance class is supported only for DB instances that are in an Amazon Virtual Private Cloud \(VPC\)\.
 If your current DB instance is not in a VPC, and you want to use an instance class that requires a VPC, first move your DB instance into a VPC\.
 For more information, see [Moving a DB Instance Not in a VPC into a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md#USER_VPC.Non-VPC2VPC)\.

 1. **EBS\-Optimized** – The DB instance uses an optimized configuration stack and provides additional, dedicated capacity for I/O\.
 This optimization provides the best performance by minimizing contention between I/O and other traffic from your instance\.
 For more information about Amazon EBS–optimized instances, see [Amazon EBS–Optimized Instances](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSOptimized.html) in the Amazon EC2 documentation\.